chelate/MatisseCytometry.jl/README.md

 MatisseCytometry.download_steinbock_example()
 ```

-Careful with this function, since if you have something in a folder called "test", there is a chance download will overwrite it.
+Careful with this function, since if you have something already in your project folder `path/for/your/Documents/test`, there is a chance download will overwrite it.